 - Communication during the process is lacking.

-Any of these reasons can lead to poor outcomes and various operational and financial resources.
+Any of these reasons can lead to poor outcomes to various operational and financial resources.

 Transparency in project status

-Regardless of a project’s type or size, if a project lacks transparency, problems like missing project data, project financial ambiguity, code review, and approval, bureaucracy may happen.
+Regardless of a project’s type or size, lack of transparency can create problems such as – missing project data, project financial ambiguity, code review, etc.

 In large technical projects where the trend involves multiple entities in delivering the project, there is a tremendous amount of data that gets exchanged.
 The level of detail, quality, and speed of this communication could have a drastic impact on project success.

 Have you wondered why it is crucial that your team needs to be certified and comply with international coding regulations?
 Well, many outsourcing issues stem from the failure to deal with code quality.
 A buggy code or code with high coupling and low cohesion is challenging maintenance.

 Poor code quality is a preamble term for multiple issues with the codebase: